MA Islamic Law

 The program intends to develop:

-- Competence to continue with additional postgraduate studies
+- Capability to pursue further postgraduate studies

 MA-PG Dip Modules for Full-time and Part-time Students

 |Module Name||Module Code||Credits||Module Type|